margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Word Associations: mark, continue, dimension, commute, figure, geography, rope, communication, border, ancestor

 ## Connection ##
-A connection through the spirit, through God that supports the divine interconnectedness, the whole family Everyone is part of a network that enfolds, unfolds, and deepens What strikes a nerve with one or even sever another nerve The transition of ideas, the movement from one stage to another stage The plumbing that supports a massive consciousness cleaning and shifting
+A connection through the spirit, through God that supports the divine interconnectedness, the whole family.
+Everyone is part of a network that enfolds, unfolds, and deepens.
+What strikes a nerve with one or even sever another nerve.
+The transition of ideas, the movement from one stage to another stage.
+The plumbing that supports a massive consciousness cleaning and shifting.

 <br>